 1970: David Bowie recorded several songs during a BBC Session at Paris Cinema Studio in London for the John Peel Sunday Concert radio show.
 Appearing with Bowie for the first time was guitarist Mick Ronson, who later became a member of his backing band, the Spiders from Mars.

-1972: “Mother and Child Reunion” by Paul Simon was released, the lead single from Simon’s first solo album since his split with Art Garfunkel.
-The record reached #4 on the Billboard Hot 100 and #1 in South Africa.
+1972: Paul Simon released “Mother and Child Reunion,” the lead single from his second solo studio album and first since his split with Art Garfunkel.
+The song reached #4 on the Billboard Hot 100 and #1 in South Africa.
 The song’s title had been inspired by a chicken and egg dish from a Chinese restaurant menu.

 1972: “Heart of Gold” by Neil Young entered the Billboard Hot 100.
-Six weeks later it became Young’s first #1 single on the chart.
+Six weeks later, it became Young’s only #1 single on the chart.

 1980: Boys Don’t Cry, the first compilation album by English band the Cure, was released in the UK.
 Later in August, it became the band’s debut release in the US as an altered version of the their 1979 debut album, Three Imaginary Boys.